Option Overload– Which Door Should I Walk Through?

 For example, you might normally be willing to move far from your family (geography) in order to get a degree (development), but if perhaps, one of your parents is very ill, suddenly being closer to home (geography) is much more important because it’s connected to your parent (relationship).

-(Of course, your priorities may not align with the priorities of others… which often leads to conflict, but more on that in the next post.)
+(Of course, your priorities may not align with the priorities of others… which often leads to conflict, but more on that in a future post.)